BRTHrepo/JsonToolboxWebApp/README.md

 The filtering logic dynamically adjusts the displayed results based on user selection:
 - Filters by `same = true`, `same = false`, or shows all entries.
 - Updates output in real-time when the filter changes.
-- The Key Filter Search feature allows users to filter the comparison results by entering a specific key.
+- The Key Filter Search feature allows users to filter the comparison results by checking if the key contains the provided substring.
-- If a key is provided, the application will display only the comparison results related to that key.
 - This functionality ensures a more focused analysis of JSON differences.